Geotechcompany/SpareFinder.org/.qoder/quests/unknown-task.md

         assert 'company_name' in result
 ```

-This SpareFinderAI platform represents a sophisticated full-stack application that combines modern web technologies with advanced AI capabilities and intelligent web scraping to provide comprehensive automotive part identification services.
+This SpareFinderAI platform represents a sophisticated full-stack application that combines modern web technologies with advanced AI capabilities and intelligent web scraping to provide comprehensive Manufacturing part identification services.